Opentrons/opentrons/api/docs/v2/index.rst

 Feature Requests
 ----------------

 Have an interesting idea or improvement for our software?
-Create a ticket on github by following these `guidelines.`__
+Create a ticket on GitHub by following these `guidelines.`__

 __ https://github.com/Opentrons/opentrons/blob/edge/CONTRIBUTING.md#opening-issues